elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-three-main-types-of-transformations-in-geometry.md

 url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
 score: -1.0
 related_article1:
-    id: 162234
+    id: 162246
-    title: How do transformations affect the size and shape of geometric figures?
+    title: >-
+        What is the importance of the origin as the center of rotation in the coordinate system?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-size-and-shape-of-geometric-figures
+    url: /learn/mathematics/questions/what-is-the-importance-of-the-origin-as-the-center-of-rotation-in-the-coordinate-system
 related_article2:
-    id: 162606
+    id: 162485
+    title: >-
-    title: How does reflection affect the orientation of a geometric figure?
+        What is the angle of rotation, and how does it affect the rotation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
+    url: /learn/mathematics/questions/what-is-the-angle-of-rotation-and-how-does-it-affect-the-rotation-of-a-figure
 related_article3:
-    id: 162233
+    id: 162252
+    title: >-
-    title: What are the three main types of transformations in geometry?
+        Why are transformations important in the study of geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
+    url: /learn/mathematics/questions/why-are-transformations-important-in-the-study-of-geometry
 related_article4:
-    id: 162242
+    id: 162250
-    title: How does reflection affect the orientation of a geometric figure?
+    title: >-
+        What is the definition of dimensions in the context of two-dimensional objects?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
+    url: /learn/mathematics/questions/what-is-the-definition-of-dimensions-in-the-context-of-twodimensional-objects
 related_article5:
-    id: 162604
+    id: 162248
-    title: What happens to a line when it is rotated around a point?
+    title: >-
+        What is a fixed point in the context of rotations, and why is it significant?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-a-line-when-it-is-rotated-around-a-point
+    url: /learn/mathematics/questions/what-is-a-fixed-point-in-the-context-of-rotations-and-why-is-it-significant
 ---

 &nbsp;